ev3dev-lang-java/docking-station/README.md

 [Lego Mindstorms](https://www.lego.com/en-us/mindstorms/) is an educational line of products to learn Robotics.
-In the Third generation of the product, exist a [Lego Mindstorms EV3 educational Set](https://education.lego.com/en-us/products/lego-mindstorms-education-ev3-core-set-/5003400) which includes a Rechargeable battery and an electrical connector but the connector has been designed to be operated by humans.
+In the Third generation of the product, exist a [Lego Mindstorms EV3 educational Set](https://education.lego.com/en-us/products/lego-mindstorms-education-ev3-core-set-/5003400) which includes a [Rechargeable battery (45501)](https://shop.lego.com/en-US/EV3-Rechargeable-DC-Battery-45501) and a [Battery Charger (45517)](https://shop.lego.com/en-US/Transformer-10V-DC-45517) but the charger, has been designed to be operated by humans.

 > Why not help your robot to recharge itself?